Aravind-R-Warrier/book-Api/README.md

 | POST   | `/api/books/import` | Import books from CSV file | Multipart form-data with `file` key containing CSV |

 1st=clone the repository

 2nd=npm install

 3rd=npm run start

-4rth=remember to make a .env file inside add a preferred-PORT like below PORT=5000
+4rth=remember to make a .env file inside add a preferred-PORT like below

-# or if you have nodemon for development
+PORT=5000

 npm run dev